 Chief Information Commissioner and the Information Commissioners may be removed from office only by order of the President on the ground of proved misbehavior or incapacity.
-This canbe done only after the Supreme Court, on a reference made to it by the President, conducts an inquiry and reports that the Chief Information Commissioner or any Information Commissioner, as the case may be, should on such ground be removed.
-The President may, during the pendency of any enquiry against the Chief Information Commissioner or the Information Commissioner against whom any reference has been made to the Supreme Court suspend from office or prohibitsuch person from attending the office till he passes order after receiving the report of the Supreme Court.
-Apart from this, the Chief Information Commissioner or the Information Commissioner, as the case may be can also be removed by the President if adjudged insolvent or has been convicted of an offence which involves moral turpitude or engages during his term of office in any paid employment outside the duties of his office or unfit to continue in office by reason of infirmity of mind or body or has acquired such financial interest as is likely to affect prejudicially his functions as the Chief Information Commissioner or an Information Commissioner.
+This can be done only after the Supreme Court, on a reference made to it by the President, conducts an inquiry and reports that the Chief Information Commissioner or any Information Commissioner, as the case may be, should on such ground be removed.
+The President may, during the pendency of any enquiry against the Chief Information Commissioner or the Information Commissioner against whom any reference has been made to the Supreme Court suspend from office or prohibit such person from attending the office till he passes order after receiving the report of the Supreme Court.
+Apart from this, the Chief Information Commissioner or the Information Commissioner or has been convicted of an offence which involves moral turpitude or engages during his term of office in any paid employment outside the duties of his office or unfit to continue in office by reason of infirmity of mind or body or has acquired such financial interest as is likely to affect prejudicially his functions as the Chief Information Commissioner or an Information Commissioner.
 The Chief Information Commissioner or an Information Commissioner shall deemed to be guilty of misbehavior if they are concerned with or are interested in any contract or agreement made by or on behalf of the Government of India or participates in any way in the profit thereof.
-However, they are not adversely affected if they make any profit as a member and in common with the other members of an incorporated company.17
+However, they are not adversely affected if they make any profit as a member and in common with the other members of an incorporated company.

-9.15 The State Information Commission
+9.15 The State Information

-Constitution:
+CommissionConstitution: